-Now that you have a new plane that’s just itching to be flown, how do you get the skills you need to keep your plane from crashing, without crashing the airplane while learning these skills?
+Now that you have a new plane that’s just itching to be flown, you have a dilemma.
+You need to gain the skills required to keep the plane from crashing, and you need to keep the plane from crashing while learning these skills.

 The first thing you need to know about flying is that you always take off and land with the plane facing into the wind.
 Don’t ever be tempted to do a downwind takeoff or landing, unless you want more practice on the building board.
 This is the most important thing.
 Now that it’s out of the way, we can move on and learn the rest of the stuff you need to know about flying.

 The first item on the agenda is flight trimming your airplane.
 This is tough for a beginner.
 You need to learn to fly, and you need to be able to trust that the plane itself doesn’t have a problem.
 If you can, get a competent pilot to fly and trim your plane before you start.
-Now if you don’t have a flight instructor at least you’ll know the plane won’t take off in a circle and crash before you know what to do.
+Now if you don’t have a flight instructor at least you’ll know the plane won’t just roll over and crash as soon as it takes off.

 If you do not have anybody who can at least test fly the plane, you’ll have to do it yourself.
-With the radio turned on but not the motor, hand-launch your plane into the wind and see if it glides in a straight line.
+With the radio turned on but not the motor, stand on the downwind end of your runway and hand-launch your plane into the wind to see if it glides in a straight line.
 Correct a turning path by adjusting the trim tab on the aileron or rudder stick until it flies straight.
 You also don’t want it to porpoise or dump itself immediately to the ground.
 Assuming that the center of gravity is correct, porpoising is caused by excessively high elevator trim, whereas a non-gliding path that just plops to the ground is caused by excessively low elevator trim.
 After you assure yourself that your plane is well trimmed based on its unpowered glide performance, your next step is to fly it for real.

-Your biggest problem is going to be reversal syndrome.
+When you attempt powered flight your biggest problem is going to be reversal syndrome.
 If you don’t know what that is, consider that when you push the stick to the left, the plane turns to the left, but when the plane turns around to face you and you push the stick to the left, the plane turns to your right, because that’s where the plane’s left is now.
-You have to get used to this because your natural reaction is to keep pushing the plane to the left because it’s going to your right, and you’ll cause it to enter a spiral dive to the left and crash.
+You have to get used to this because your natural reaction is to keep pushing the plane to the left because it’s going to your right, and you’ll cause it to enter a spiral dive to the plane’s left, terminating at the ground.
 Your number one priority is to overcome reversal syndrome before it causes a crash.
 If your plane and flying field are suited for it, taxiing is good practice.
 Just taxi around until turning the correct direction comes naturally.
+You can also use an RC car to gain this reflex, or of course an RC flight simulator on your computer.
 If you simply don’t have room or you don’t have landing gear, or whatever, and you have to fly instead of taxiing, then we’ll have to move on to the next step and learn to fly.

 My flight training plan starts with the simple back-and-forth exercise.
 Fly the plane directly away from yourself in a straight line until it’s a fair distance away but not getting out of sight.
 Then turn it 180 degrees until it’s flying directly towards you, and fly in a straight line until it’s right in front of you.
 Then turn 180 degrees again and fly directly away from yourself again.
 Repeat this until your brain is full, then land the plane and take a rest.